bmfoster5/Work-Day-Scheduler/README.md

 ## How to Contribute

-Let me know what I could improve on!
+Let me know what I could improve on!!